Amalan-ConStat/RM_AM_MF_LR_RWS_NYC_Taxi_Fare_2013_Full/Manual.md

 * The sub-sampling methods applied in this study are
 1. Random Sampling,
-2. Rare event random sampling,
-3. Optimal Sub-sampling (OSMAC), and
+2. Optimal Sub-sampling (OSMAC), and
-4. Model Robust Optimal Sub-sampling (OSMAC_MF or OSMAC Model Free).
+3. Model Robust Optimal Sub-sampling (OSMAC_MF or OSMAC Model Free).

 * A detailed description of all methods are explained in the Figure below.